juice-shop/multi-juicer/gcp/README.md

 First, create an storage bucket:

-1. Navigate to the 'shared-state' directory `cd shared-state`
+1. Check whether you have the right project by doing `gcloud config list`.
+Otherwise configure it by doing `gcloud init`.
 2. Change the `project_id` in the `terraform.tfvars` file to your project id
+3. Run `gcloud auth application-default login` to be able to use your account credentials for terraform.
+4. Navigate to the 'shared-state' directory `cd shared-state`
-3. Run `terraform init`
+5. Run `terraform init`
-4. Run `terraform apply`.
+6. Run `terraform apply`.

 The bucket name should be in the output.
 Please use that to configure the Terraform backend in `main.tf`.